 Repurposing Content to Get More Traffic

 Let’s assume I wanted to repurpose this very article into multiple other pieces of content.
+BUT WAIT!
+If I re-publish existing content onto other sites, won’t that count as duplicate content?
+No, you fool!
+And here is why:

 No content is truly original because every marketer on the web is pretty much regurgitating the same information.